chiangyaw/prisma-cloud-bootcamps/02-Runtime-Protection-Lab-Guide.md

 2. The green firewall log indicates that the front-end microservice is protected by Prisma Cloud.

-3. Administrators can define rules to provide web application and api security capabilities to protect web applications.
+3. **(The following step is not available for read-only role, hence it is for information basis only)** Administrators can define rules to provide web application and api security capabilities to protect web applications.
 Prisma Cloud supports VM Hosts, Containers, Embedded Applications, and function deployment architectures.

 ![Alt text for image](/screenshots/runtime_protection/preventing-attacks-10.png "Optional title")

-4. Administrators can define Custom Rules that provide Virtual Patching capabilities to protect against attacks exploiting CVE’s that have not yet been patched.
+4. **(The following step is not available for read-only role, hence it is for information basis only)** Administrators can define Custom Rules that provide Virtual Patching capabilities to protect against attacks exploiting CVE’s that have not yet been patched.
 For example check out the log4j blog where you can find more information about custom rules that were created to protect our customers.
 [Link](https://www.paloaltonetworks.com/blog/prisma-cloud/log-4-shell-vulnerability/)

 5. Take a look at some of the attacks the defender has detected by navigating to **Monitor -> Events -> WAAS for containers**.